mmuller88/mmblog/content/newsletter-19/index.md

 <https://t3n.de/news/annahita-esmailzadeh-stereotype-it-tech-branche-1471342/?utm_source=rss&utm_medium=feed&utm_campaign=news>

-Super interesting talk about less women in IT and how hard it is for women to be acknowledged in the IT area.
+Super interesting talk about fewer women in IT and how hard it is for women to be acknowledged in the IT area.
 Unlucky it is in German but you can use a translation service :).

 Thanks a lot to the author [Andreas Weck](https://t3n.de/redaktion/andreas-weck)